denis-migdal/VSHS-TS-/README.md

 #### In the response

-We infer the mime type from the handler return value :
+We infer the response's `Content-Type` from the handler return value :

 | Return        | Mime                                              |
 | ------------- | ------------------------------------------------- |